The Maurer liberal republican flag

 Philanthropy

-Below are some of the values that were so important to that generation that have been abandoned by modern Americans seeking to use the past to understand the present.
+Below are some of the values that were so important to that generation that have been neglected by modern Americans seeking to use the past to understand the present.

 Natural rights